khizarnaeem/intercom-blocker-extension/README.md

 # Chrome Extension: Intercom Blocker
-Chrome extension that blocks the annoying Intercom.com.
+Chrome extension that blocks the annoying Intercom.com popups.

 How to run it locally: